 A study conducted by National Heart, Lung, and Blood Institute (NHLBI) found that using a cool-mist humidifier or steam vaporizer containing essential oil like eucalyptus or rosemary oil has shown relief from chest congestion and wet cough.

-Alternatively, you can also add eucalyptus oil or rosemary oil in a steam bowl and inhale it for 5 minutes.
+Alternatively, you can add eucalyptus oil or rosemary oil to a steam bowl and inhale it for 5 minutes.
 To be more effective, cover your head with a towel, which will trap the steam.

 Use Slippery elm bark.

 Slippery elm bark is native to Americans.
 It is very similar to the marshmallow root that has a high level of mucilage.
 Mucilage helps to soothe a sore throat and cough.